Julien-R44/factorify/README.md

 This is useful when you want to cleanly disconnect from the database after all tests have been run.

+> **Note**: You don't need to do this manually if you are using a test runner integration.

 ## Creating factories

 ```ts